-During the final fight sequence between McLeod and Kurgan on the roof of the Silvercup Studios building, cables can be seen in the foreground pulling the studio's neon sign down.
+During the final fight sequence between MacLeod and Kurgan on the roof of the Silvercup Studios building, cables can be seen in the foreground pulling the studio's neon sign down - in post-production they have bolts of electricity coursing down them to hide them.
 After filming had been completed, the production discovered that they had done so much damage to both the set and the actual roof of the Silvercup studios building as to make re-takes impossible.

 After to turn MacLeod in an immortal, Ramirez addresses him about that from this moment ahead, all immortals will fight to kill between them to the time of The Gathering, where the two remaining will fight by last time for to get The Prize.
 Ironically, Ramirez is the first to die, killed by Kurgan, and Kurgan is the last to die, defeated by MacLeod (not counting sequels).